Policies and documents

 - Encrypted during transmission, for example if stored on a USB stick, laptop, or sent over the internet.

-All published outputs resulting from the research should include a reference to where the supporting data can be accessed (See point 7).
+All published outputs resulting from the research data should include a reference to where the data can be accessed.

-The data that is stored and made publically available is data that supports a research output and is likely to be a subset of the research data.
-Once complete, the final dataset must be ‘cleaned’ to ensure it complies with the University Data Protection Policy and then deposited in the University Research Data Repository.
+The data that is stored and made publicly available is data that supports a research output and is likely to be a subset of the research data.
+Once complete, the final dataset must be ‘cleaned’ to ensure it complies with YSJU’s Data Protection Policy and then deposited in YSJU’s Research Data Repository, RaYDaR.

-If the final data set is to be stored in a national or international repository it must only do so if conditions for access have been considered and agreed by the Deputy Vice Chancellor (DVC); even if the data set is stored elsewhere (with permission of the DVC), entry must be made into the University Data Repository.
+If the final data set is to be stored in a national or international repository it must only do so if conditions for access have been considered and agreed by the Pro Vice Chancellor (Research & Knowledge Transfer) (PVC).
+Even if the data set is stored elsewhere (with permission of the PVC), entry must be made into the University Data Repository.

-When depositing research data into external data repositories, the data repositories should support ORCID (see Appendix 1)
+When depositing research data into external data repositories, the data repositories should support ORCID.

 A statement should be provided in any research output describing how and on what terms any supporting research data may be accessed.
 Supporting data should be accessible online no later than the first online publication of the research output.

-Research data that is deposited digitally should follow university guidelines for:
+Research data that is deposited should follow YSJU guidelines for:

 - Secure storage in a durable format appropriate for the type of research data in question.